Matt Thistlethwaite

 Matthew James Thistlethwaite (born 6 September 1972) is an Australian politician.
 He has been an Australian Labor Party member of the Australian House of Representatives since 2013, representing the electorate of Kingsford Smith.
 Since 29 July 2024, Thistlethwaite has served as the Assistant Minister for Immigration in the ministry of Anthony Albanese.
-He is also serving as Assistant Minister for Foreign Affairs and Trade since May 2025.
+He has also served as the Assistant Minister for Foreign Affairs and Trade since May 2025.

 Thistlethwaite is a senior figure in the Labor Right faction and stands as the current convenor of the NSW branch.
 Before joining Parliament, he was the general secretary of the New South Wales branch of the Australian Labor Party.
 He served as a member of the Australian Senate from 2011 to 2013.

 From 1 June 2022 to 29 July 2024, Thistlethwaite served as Assistant Minister for Defence, Veterans' Affairs and the Republic.

 Early life

 Thistlethwaite was born in Sydney on 6 September 1972.
 He grew up in the suburb of Maroubra in a Catholic family.
 His father was a Qantas steward.
 He is the eldest of three siblings.

 He graduated from the University of New South Wales with a Bachelor of Economics, and also holds diplomas in law and legal practice from the University of Technology Sydney.
 He was the first member of his family to attend university.